gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 # Functions and methods

-Methods are the functions in classes.
+Methods are functions in classes.
 In C#, no function cannot live outside classes.
-So, every function in C# is a method.
+So, **every function in C# is a method.**

-So, when talking about C# functions, many developers prefer calling them method to functions.
+Because of that, when talking about C# functions, many developers prefer calling them methods to functions.

 I'll follow that convention in this post.